core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.

 * The OSCORE Sender ID of the Client is 0x00.
-This corresponds to the EDHOC Connection Identifier C_R, which is encoded as the bstr_identifier 0x37 in EDHOC message_3.
+This corresponds to the numeric EDHOC Connection Identifier C_R, which in EDHOC message_3 is encoded as the CBOR integer 0, hence as 0x00.

 * The EDHOC option is registered with CoAP option number 21.